jobcloud/Sylius/docs/book/products/product_associations.rst

 How to add a new Association to a Product?
 ------------------------------------------

-Find in your system a product to which you would like to add an association.
+Select the product to which you would like to add an association.
 We will use a Go Pro camera as an example.

 .. code-block:: php

     $product = $this->container->get('sylius.repository.product')->findOneBy(['code' => 'go-pro-camera']);

-Next create a new Association which will connect our camera with its accessories.
-Such an association needs the AssociationType we have created in the previous step above.
+Next create a new **ProductAssociation** which will connect our camera with its accessories.
+That association will need the **ProductAssociationType** we have created in the step before.

 .. code-block:: php